leondutoit/pg-need-to-know/notes.md

 - make a presentation, with visual representations of the model

 ## IP
-- review function, table and view ownership and access - lock down
+- review function, table and view ownership and access - lock down, test
-- move accounting and other internal tables into own schema
+- metadata for groups
-- group_add,remove_members - allow data owners to remove themselves
+- allow data owners to remove themselves from groups, and view their membership
+    - update an accounting table ntk.group_removal_logs
     - and corresponding right grant and revoke
-    - and update tests accordingl
+    - and update tests accordingly

 ## Done
 - review query build statements and input sanitsation - see: https://www.postgresql.org/docs/9.6/static/plpgsql-statements.html